-inputMat

-is a numerical matrix containing the measurements (e.g., gene expression data) to be used to build the K-TSP classifier.
-The columns represent samples and the rows represent the features (e.g., genes).
+inputMat is a numerical matrix containing the measurements ( e.g. , gene expression data) to be used to build the K-TSP classifier.
+The columns represent samples and the rows represent the features ( e.g. , genes).
 The number of columns must agree with the length of phenoGroup.
-Note that rownames(inputMat) will be used as the feature names (e.g., gene symbols) in all subsequent analyses.

-phenoGroup

-is a factor with two levels containing the phenotype information used to train the K-TSP classifier.
+Note that rownames(inputMat) will be used as the feature names ( e.g. , gene symbols) in all subsequent analyses. phenoGroup is a factor with two levels containing the phenotype information used to train the K-TSP classifier.
 In order to identify the best TSP to be included in the classifier, the features contained in inputMat will be compared between the two groups defined by this factor.
-Levels from phenoGroup will be also used to reorder the features in each TSP such as the first feature is larger than the second one in the group corresponding to first level, and vice-versa.
+Levels from phenoGroup will be also used to reorder the features in each TSP such as the first feature is larger than the second one in the group corresponding to first level, and vice-versa . classes is a character vector of length 2 providing the phenotype class labels (case followed by control).

-classes

-is a character vector of length 2 providing the phenotype class labels (case followed by control).
 If NULL, the levels of phenoGroup will be taken as the labels.

-FilterFunc

-is a filtering function to reduce the starting number of features to be used to identify the Top Scoring Pairs (TSP).
+FilterFunc is a filtering function to reduce the starting number of features to be used to iden- tify the Top Scoring Pairs (TSP).
 The default filter is differential expression test based on the Wilcoxon rank-sum test and alternative filtering functions can be passed too (see SWAP.Filter.Wilcoxon for details).
-The output of the function must be subset of rownames(inputMat)

-is a character matrix with two columns containing the feature pairs to be considered for score calculations.
+The output of the function must be subset of rownames(inputMat) RestrictedPairs is a character matrix with two columns containing the feature pairs to be con- sidered for score calculations.
 Each row should contain a pair of feature names matching the rownames of inputMat.
-If RestrictedPairs is missing all available feature pairs will be considered.

-handleTies

-is a logical value indicating whether tie handling should be enabled or not.
+If RestrictedPairs is missing all available feature pairs will be considered. handleTies is a logical value indicating whether tie handling should be enabled or not.
 FALSE by default.

-SWAP.Train.1TSP 43

-disjoint is a logical value indicating whether only disjoint pairs should be considered in the final set of selected pairs; i.e. all features occur only once among the set of score\fn is a function for calculating TSP scores.
+disjoint is a logical value indicating whether only disjoint pairs should be considered in the final set of selected pairs; i.e. all features occur only once among the set of TSPs. score_fn is a function for calculating TSP scores.
 By default, the signed TSP scores as calculated by SWAP.Calculate.SignedTSPScores will be used.
 The user can also provide SWAP.Calculate.BasicTSPScores to obtain basic TSP scores.
-The output of any custom function should correspond to the same strucure as the output from these two functions.
+The output of any custom function should correspond to the same strucure as the output from these two functions. score_opts is a list of additional variables that will be passed on to the scoring function as the score_opts argument. verbose is a logical value indicating whether status messages will be printed or not throughout the function.
+FALSE by default.
+Additional argument passed to the filtering function FilterFunc.